 Give Charlie Brown a run for his money and find your own Great Pumpkin.
-We dug deep to bring you a list of the best destination pumpkin patches as well as pop-up patches in the city.
+We dug deep to bring you a list of the best destination pumpkin patches.
 Warm your face on the steam of a hot apple cider, breathe the crisp air and listen to the crunch of leaves underfoot as you hoof your way through these great places.

 Bengtson’s Pumpkin Farm

 You can pack a full day’s worth of fun that goes well beyond the pumpkin patch at this gem located about an hour southwest of Chicago.
 General admission includes unlimited turns on kiddie rides including the Happy Swing, a 90-foot-tall mega fun slide and twirling t-cup honey pots; pig races that occur every hour; adorable furry fun in the petting zoo; a walk through Kid Village with tot-sized fire station, schoolhouse and jail; and lots more.
-New this year is Tractor Town, where families can ride on their own personal tractor and be treated to animated characters and special surprises during the adventure.
-Come hungry and grab a freshly baked apple cider donut or Uncle Bub's award-winning BBQ.
+Arrive hungry and grab a freshly baked apple cider donut or Uncle Bub's award-winning BBQ.
 Call ahead to ensure the availability of activities as things may change throughout the season.

 Put an unexpected colorful twist on Halloween by going beyond the typical orange roundie and select one of the speckled, green or white pumpkins instead.
 Visit Pumpkin Playland, where kids can ride the kiddie carousel and ferris wheel, mine for gems, ride mini tractors, play corn hole, get up close and personal with birds in the Parakeet Encounter, conquer a straw bale mountain and weave their way through corn stalk or kiddie straw mazes.